 “My students enjoyed going outside to test the air quality.
 They were very interested in the world map that showed the quality of air quality in various countries.”

-2) The Food Cycle & Air Quality: Eating Our Way to Brighter Skies (FREE PRESENTATIONS FULLY BOOKED)
+2) The Food Cycle & Air Quality: Eating Our Way to Brighter Skies (FULLY BOOKED UNTIL MARCH 31ST, 2019)

 Explores the relationship between air quality and composting, inspiring students to find realistic ways that they can minimize food waste.
 A 45-minute presentation offered in Grades 1-6 classrooms, this presentation uses an interactive poster to foster critical thinking about our food cycle.